Use Segmentation & Compensating Controls to Protect the Network

 The primary way of securing networks was by securing a strong perimeter, primarily through the use of firewalls.
 This is equivalent to the idea of a bank having a very strong lock on the front door and a security guard monitoring what comes in and out, but few other protections once someone gains inside access.

 Hackers typically try to find the easiest way into a network, and then try to pivot to gain elevated privileges and exfiltrate (remove from the network) the most sensitive data.
 Therefore, more advanced security organizations today secure more than just the perimeter.
 The more protection put around high-value assets, down to securing the data itself, the better.
 This way, even if a hacker breaches the network, the likelihood that they can compromise the company’s most sensitive data is limited.
 This concept, called zero-trust, can be implemented using network segmentation.
-Google has developed a white paper on its implementation of zero-trust to help protect its internal IT environment.
-The paper offers an explanation of how other organizations could use this concept to help protect their data beyond the network perimeter.
+As described in the Trailhead module Zero Trust Security, zero trust is the modern approach to IT security where the goal is to secure beyond the conventional perimeter-based security model.

 Some real-life examples are a good reminder of the importance of network segmentation.
-In 2013, a large retail giant was hit by a massive data breach.
+During a busy holiday season, a large retail giant was hit by a massive data breach.
 Part of the reason hackers were able to access so much sensitive data was that the company’s engineers had failed to properly segregate systems handling sensitive payment card data from the rest of the network.

 Hackers first entered the company’s network using credentials stolen from a third-party vendor, and then leveraged that access to move undetected through the company’s network and install malware on the company’s point-of-sale systems, thus enabling the hackers to steal customers’ payment information.